Rather than waste time debating the right or wrong way to approach a Business Intelligence program – just keep the start small, focused and simple.

 - A data expert who understands the underlying data and its specific challenges

 Imagine this core team starting with one or two target outcomes, with a clear understanding of the data sources to be used.
 Such a simplified start to your BI Program allows the team to uncover many of the challenges that need to be dealt with before the program grows.
-Then, once BI delivery capability is proven, scaling can be assessed and a considered investment program can be designed.
+Then, once Business Intelligence delivery capability is proven, scaling can be assessed and a considered investment program can be designed.

 In the second part of our Business Intelligence Series we take a closer look at dealing with data.